TimWeber/Assembly-Counter/README.md

 * 7-segment display

 ## What I learnt
 This is my first time using the Assembly language.
-I will be continuing to use this language to be completing ever more complex tasks.
+I will be continuing to use this language to be complete more complex tasks.